marcel-goldschen-ohm/NEU-365P-385L-Spring-2024/docs/syllabus.md

 4. <details><summary>Jan 25 R - Numpy N-dimensional arrays and matplotlib</summary>

      - You will appreciate that many types of data can be represented as N-dimensional arrays.
-     - You will understand how to work with `numpy` N-dimensional arrays.
+     - You will understand how to work with `numpy` N-dimensional arrays:
        - Array initialization (e.g., `zeros`, `ones`, `random`) and `shape`
        - Element-wise array math
        - Index and slice